Coleridge-Initiative/RCDatasets/README.md

   - add to the bottom of the file
   - increment the `id` number manually
-  - make sure not to introduce multiple names for the same publisher
+  - make sure not to introduce multiple names for the same provider

 Other fields that may be included: